pgpavlides/pgpavlides/README.md

 - 💼 Currently working as a Freelancer.

-- 🌱 Currently experimenting with React Three Fiber.
+- 🌱 Experimenting with React Three Fiber.

 - 📫 How to reach me ...  georgepavlideswork@gmail.com